-The Niels Bohr Institute is one of the leading physics institutes in Europe.
-The ERC-funded interdisciplinary Atmospheric Complexity ( atmospheric-complexity.nbi.ku.dk ) team at Niels Bohr Institute is seeking a creative, self-driven, and highly motivated PhD student.
+The interdisciplinary Atmospheric Complexity team at Niels Bohr Institute, University of Copenhagen, Denmark, is seeking a creative postdoctoral researcher with a strong theoretical background.
 The team’s focus is on the physics of atmospheric self-organization on varying spatio-temporal scales, in particular on the interaction of the convective cloud field and the origin of extreme precipitation in a changing climate.
 We use methods from non-equilibrium statistical physics, fluid dynamics and geoscience to describe, understand and generalize complex processes in the atmosphere.
 We offer a creative, international and strongly interdisciplinary work environment.

 Terms of employment

 The position is covered by the Memorandum on Job Structure for Academic Staff.
 Terms of appointment and payment accord to the agreement between the Ministry of Finance and The Danish Confederation of Professional Associations on Academics in the State.

 The starting salary is currently up to DKK 408,730 including annual supplement (+ pension up to DKK 69,893).
 Negotiation for salary supplement is possible.

 The application, in English, must be submitted electronically by clicking << Apply online >> in the link below: